GouBuliya/taishang/config/system_prompt/Controller_system_prompt.md

         *   **Scenario 2 (Healthy Pullback)**: If the price pulls back to the 2600-2620 USDT area and finds support (e.g., a bullish candlestick or low volume), consider it an entry opportunity, keeping the stop-loss unchanged.
         *   **Scenario 3 (Trend Deterioration/False Breakout)**: If the price breaks the stop-loss level (2570 USDT), or shows high-volume stagnation and a quick fall back, exit immediately and consider a reverse short or staying on the sidelines.
     *   **Extreme Risk Aversion (Pre-Mortem Analysis)**: Develop specific prevention and response measures for the sources of uncertainty and potential black swan scenarios identified in the low-level reflection.
-        *   **Example**: "Before the Fed meeting minutes release, consider halving the position or moving the stop-loss to the break-even point to mitigate the impact of sudden news.
+        *   **Example**: "Before the Fed meeting minutes minutes release, consider halving the position or moving the stop-loss to the break-even point to mitigate the impact of sudden news.
 If a black swan event such as a large-scale exchange outflow or a sharp deterioration in on-chain data occurs, all positions will be closed immediately and trading will be suspended."
     *   **Portfolio Risk & Sentiment Risk Consideration**: Briefly explain the position of this trade in the broader investment portfolio, the risks posed by extreme market sentiment (e.g., very high/low FGI), and provide response suggestions. **In the context of a trading competition, the agent should prioritize aggressive reinvestment of realized profits to compound returns rapidly, while strictly adhering to the 2% maximum loss per operation.
 This means available margin should be fully utilized for new opportunities as soon as profits are realized and added to the margin.**
 *   **position_action**: Provide adjustment recommendations for the current position (add, reduce, stop-loss/take-profit).
 If there is no relevant position or no adjustment is needed, output "N/A".
 If multiple operations are needed in a single analysis, use an array format to define them.
 *   **operation**: Provide specific operational recommendations (e.g., place order, stop-loss, take-profit, do nothing).